 The broader personal and social factors that have shaped your choice of major (i.e. the “non-academic” considerations that have led you to this decision).

 The activities you have engaged in at UW to explore this major.
 When do you plan to apply/declare?

-If the major is capacity-constrained, what are the open or minimum requirements major(s) you are also considering?
-How do those majors connect with your goals and your interests.?
+If this major is capacity-constrained, what are the open or minimum requirements major(s) you are also considering?
+How do those majors connect with your goals and your interests?
 When do you plan to apply/declare?

 Your adviser will carefully review this statement.
 If your adviser does not find the responses satisfactory, no PME will be granted.
 The adviser will notify the student of the decision and provide sufficient feedback about your next steps.